 Women & Infants Hospital of Rhode Island, a Care New England hospital, is one of the nation’s leading specialty hospitals for women and newborns.
 The major teaching affiliate of THE WARREN ALPERT MEDICAL SCHOOL OF BROWN UNIVERSITY for activities unique to women and newborns, Women & Infants is the eleventh largest stand-alone obstetrical service in the country with nearly 8,400 deliveries per year.
-In 2009, Women & Infants opened what was at the time the country’s largest, single-family room neonatal intensive care unit.
+A U.S.News & World Report 2014-15 Best Children’s Hospital in Neonatology and a 2014 Leapfrog Top Hospital, in 2009 Women & Infants opened what was at the time the country’s largest, single-family room neonatal intensive care unit.